Electoral reform in New Zealand: 2012 review

 On the back of the majority of voters voting to keep the MMP system, a review into the workings of the system by the Electoral Commission was automatically triggered.
 The Commission released a public consultation paper on 13 February 2012 calling for public submissions, with particular emphasis placed on six key areas.
 On 13 August 2012, the Commission released its proposal paper, recommending changes to some of the six areas.
 After submissions on the proposals were considered, the final report was presented to the Minister of Justice on 29 October 2012.
 It is up to Parliament to decide whether to enact any of the recommendations.

-Proposed electoral reform
+2024 Independent Electoral Review

 In response to generally declining voter turnout, a number of commentators have proposed changes to the electoral system.

-Former Prime Minister of New Zealand, Geoffrey Palmer, has expressed support for the introduction of compulsory voting in New Zealand, as has existed in Australia since 1924.
-It is believed that such a measure will improve democratic engagement, however not all agree, with current Prime Minister Jacinda Ardern considering that citizens should vote because they're engaged, not because they are compelled to.
+Former Prime Minister Geoffrey Palmer has expressed support for the introduction of compulsory voting in New Zealand, as has existed in Australia since 1924.
+It is believed that such a measure will improve democratic engagement, although former Prime Minister Jacinda Ardern opposed it on the grounds that citizens should vote because they're engaged, not because they are compelled to.

 Palmer has also expressed support for lowering the voting age to 16, considering that this may provide a platform for increased civic education during high school years.

 In October 2021, the Labour government initiated a review of aspects of New Zealand's electoral law.
 The Independent Electoral Review Panel was established in May 2022 and has its own website.

+The Ministry of Justice published the final report of the Independent Electoral Review on 16 January 2024.
+The new National Party justice minister Paul Goldsmith ruled out implementing changes such as lowering the voting age to 16, allowing prisoners to vote, and increasing the size of parliament.